 All components of the application, including transcript(s), graduate certificate(s), grading scale(s), language test results, assessment forms, a statement of interest and the name of the faculty advisor must be uploaded no later than two months after an application is submitted through the OUAC portal.
 Applications that are incomplete after this time period will be closed.

-For full details on how to apply please see Graduate Opportunities.
+For full details on how to apply please see Graduate Program Overview.

 The major part of a student's time will be devoted to research in fulfilment of the dissertation requirement.
 Course work would be established through discussion with the student's Advisory Committee.

 PhD students will become candidates for the PhD degree upon completion of a qualifying examination, which must be conducted not later than the fifth semester of the PhD program.
 The exam will be primarily research focused.

 The PhD Qualifying Examination is an opportunity for the department to evaluate: